Review

 - Whether traveling with loaner equipment or not, follow IS&T’s Secure Travel Recommendations and Travel and Technology tips.

-- Review the Office of the General Counsel’s Guidance Regarding International Travel Preparation (MIT login required) to get more information on why you should carry only essential electronic devices and minimize transit with research data, materials, or equipment and also review key points to remember if you are subject to a stop and search at the U.S. border.
+- Review the Office of the General Counsel’s Special Topics in International Travel (MIT login required) to get more information on why you should carry only essential electronic devices and minimize transit with research data, materials, or equipment and also review key points to remember if you are subject to a stop and search at the U.S. border.

-- Check additional international travel guidance from the Vice Provost for International Activities, Vice President for Research, and the Vice Chancellor for Undergraduate and Graduate Education on MIT policies and useful resources regarding protection of MIT data and materials and other travel logistics.
+- Check additional international travel guidance on MIT policies and useful resources regarding protection of MIT data and materials and other travel logistics.

 - Determine the risk level of your research data and administrative information with the Written Information Security Program (WISP).